Job Description and Online Application

 - Basic computer skills, including word processing and databases.

-- Reliable transportation, current liability insurance, and the ability to significantly travel throughout Massachusetts and out of state to perform assigned job tasks.
+- The ability to significantly travel throughout Massachusetts to perform assigned job tasks.

 - Prior experience conducting investigations such as site visits, compliance audits or other regulatory matters, especially involving individuals with disabilities, or interviewing or working with individuals with various disabilities, highly preferred.

 - Bilingual fluency in another language and/or American Sign Language (ASL).

 An Investigator will use a personal computer approximately 2-4 hours per day and will spend approximately 2-4 hours per day in meetings with individuals and groups.
 This position will require sitting for approximately 4-6 hours/day.
 The employee will be required to work under time constraints; deadlines; and will be required to address complex issues and conflicts as they arise.
 Frequent local travel is required – 50%+.

 The starting salary range for this position is $49,400 – $57,800

 DLC has a very generous benefits package.
 For details, please visit:

 In order to be considered for this position, applicants must submit the following materials in Microsoft Word format on the form below.